bigjosh/TSL/README.md

 Shows "bAd Int" blinking forever.

 This means that an unexpected interrupt happened.
-This would be very unexpected.
+This would be very unexpected indeed.

-The only interrupts that are ever enabled are for the trigger pin and the 1Hz FOUT tick coming from the RTC, and we turn off the trigger pin after the pin is pulled.
+The only interrupts that are ever enabled are for the trigger pin and the 2Hz FOUT tick (risgin and falled edge of 1Hz) coming from the RTC, and we turn off the trigger pin after the pin is pulled.

 ### EEPROM Error Mode